Sitecore/ContentHub-VS-Solution-Example/README.md

 ## How to sync scripts
-In your solution, perform a right mouse click on the Sitecore.CH.Implementation.CommandLine Project Choose Debug
+In your solution, perform a right mouse click on the Sitecore.CH.Implementation.CommandLine project.

-Start new Instance
+Choose "Debug" --> "Start new Instance"

 A command prompt will open that performs the magic.